awa-vr/vrc-docs/content/_index.md

 toc: false
 ---

 Welcome, this is my collection of VRChat documentation.
-It's mainly focused on avatar optimization for now.
+I want this to become the one place where someone can start knowing nothing from VRChat Creation to creating their own avatars.

+This is still very much a work in progress, and all suggestions are welcome.

 ## Explore